 The battery pack automatically recharges when the AC/DC adapter is attached and plugged into an electrical outlet.
 If the computer is powered on, and in use, it will take several hours to fully recharge the battery.
 When the computer is turned off but plugged into an electrical outlet, battery charge time is less.
-Refer to "LCD Panel Open with Fan Area" on page 1 - 7 for information on the battery charge status, and to "Battery FAQ" on page 3 - 21 for more information on how to maintain and properly recharge the battery pack.
+Refer to "LED Indicators" on page 1 - 9 for information on the battery charge status, and to "Battery FAQ" on page 3 - 21 for more information on how to maintain and properly recharge the battery pack.